LYL-asdf/GeoMo-Net/README.md

 Official implementation of GeoMo-Net for contrast-free 3D myocardial infarct reconstruction from cine MRI.
-The complete code will be released upon acceptance.
+The source code will be released upon acceptance.

 ## Overview